Quasi un Scherzo

 "scher•zo /ˈskertsō/: a vigorous, light, or playful composition, typically comprising a movement in a symphony or sonata."

 In the two semesters that I took applied composition with Dr. Moore, I learned how to write more effectively.
 I really enjoyed the lessons with him, especially because he helped me become the composer I am today.
 Granted, I will probably change throughout the rest of my life.
 He, however, is the one that helped me refine my voice without telling me what to do.
-I'd like to think of him as the Nadia Boulanger in my life.
+I'd like to thank him for telling me what to write and seeing where I go with it.

 Instrumentation: flute, oboe, B-flat clarinet, horn, bassoon